Sharing published forms

 All you need to do is copy the image or save it to your own device - right-click on the image to access the options:

-Once generated, you can add the QR code to your email communications, your printed flyers or even the weekly notice slides at the beginning of your services.
-Anyone with a smartphone can then scan the image to immediately access, and complete, your form.
+Once generated, you can add the QR code to your email communications, printed flyers or even the weekly notice slides at the beginning of your services.
+Anyone with a smartphone can then scan the image to access and complete the form.